 Irregular work schedules and the stress of remote work can also interfere with our optimal health, including depriving us of healthy sleep.

 The European Foundation and ILO study found that prolonged use of devices can interfere with our sleep cycle, leading to stress.
 45% of remote workers reported frequently waking up at night as a result, compared with just 29% of office workers.

 Less sleep means less energy, and this robs us of the motivation and mental alertness we need for the work day.
 That’s why taking care of our mind and body is important, and there’s no better way to achieve this than with nootropics.

-Nootropics are compounds that enhance brain and body function, support healthy stress levels and improve overall well-being.
-Avantera Elevate and Unwind are specially formulated from naturally sourced nootropics that are scientifically proven to provide whole-body wellness.
+Nootropics are compounds that enhance cognition and body function, support healthy stress levels and improve overall well-being.
+Avantera Elevate and Unwind are specially formulated from naturally sourced nootropics that are scientifically proven to provide benefits for the mind and body.

-Whether your goal is to sleep better, feel more energized, promote gut health or improve cognitive function, our nootropic stacks can help.
+Whether your goal is to sleep better, feel more energized, promote gut health or improve cognitive function, the ingredients in elevate and unwind can help.
 Our products are vegan, non-GMO, soy-free and sugar-free.
 Learn more about Avantera Elevate and Unwind or try them out today.